-As a young child, growing up in the 1970s, Dean Aslett’s grandmother (Vera) ran a Children’s Dance School in Brixton, South London.
-Recognising Dean’s love for singing, his Grandmother insisted on him regularly appearing in her shows held at Battersea Town Hall.
+As a young child, growing up in the 1970s, Dean Aslett’s grandmother, Vera and Aunt Josie ran Children’s Dance Schools in Brixton & Streatham, South London.
+Recognising Dean’s love for singing, Dean and his twin brother, Gavin regularly appeared in their shows held in venues such as Battersea Town Hall and the Lambeth Civic Centre.
 So it’s here where Dean developed his love of performance.

 Dean developed a love for electronic music from a very young age.
 His twin brother Gavin (as an eight year old child) bought a LP album, “Out of This World” by the BBC Radiophonic Workshop in 1979.
 This record introduced Dean to electronic music and very soon after, composers like Ennio Morricone (Chai Mai, The Mission, Cinema Paradiso), Jerry Goldsmith (Alien, The Omen), producers like Brian Eno (David Bowie, Talking Heads) and Bob Clearmountain (Bryan Ferry, David Bowie & Simple Minds) started to appeal to Dean as his formative years progressed.